Wesely/minimal-mistakes/_posts/201/2018-01-26-Android WebView cannot wrap_content.md

 I had a bunch of `WebView` inside `Vertical LinearLayout` works fine, until I update `com.android.support.constraint:constraint-layout` to `1.0.2`.
 My `WebView` height becomes 0 while using wrap_content.

-After many test and survey on StackOverflow, I suddenly found that it's all about the latest version of `ConstraintLayout`.
+After meaningless hours of testing and StackOverflowing, I suddenly found that it's all because of the latest(1.0.2) version of `ConstraintLayout`.
 I've tried re-anchor views to another views, but it still won't work.

 My humble conlusion is : *Use RelativeLayout* when there are many `View`s need to be arranged.